 - Minimums – Card minimums, such as an additional fee for any transaction less than $5.
 This ensures the processor is making a profit on every single transaction.

-- Cancellation – Fees for cancelling are entirely avoidable
+- Cancellation – Fees for canceling are entirely avoidable

 - Wireless access – Additional charges for providing cloud access to the payment machines